WhenIWantedToSleep/Ren-Py-Easy-Quotes-4/README.md

 # Ren-Py-Easy-Quotes-4
-The program is designed to highlight replicas with quotation marks in scripts (.rpy files) of the engine for visual novels Ren'Py.
+Program is designed to highlight replicas with quotation marks in scripts (.rpy files) of the engine for visual novels Ren'Py.
 The program supports Russian and English languages.

 # ENG
 The program is designed to insert quotation marks in phrases inside Ren'Py scripts (*.rpy files).